paul-szczepanek/lethe/SKIM manual.md

 All other characters are legal and only treated as special characters if within `[ ]`.

+There is one more type of keyword, used mostly internally:

+`<keyword[noun=value:verb]>` - this sets the value of noun and then goes to
+                               noun:verb.
+This is called value selection.

+This is provided for convenience, you can get the same effect by moving the assignment into the verb.

+> `<keyword[noun=value]>` on its own is illegal as it would not visibly
+> advance the story, giving no indication of an action having happened.

 ### `Special Noun Names __________________________________________ [<QUEUE>]`

 These nouns are treated differently by the reader (not all are required):